derek-dchu/notes/database/README.md

 * x < ANY list <=> x < max(list)
 * x < ALL list <=> x < min(list)
 * x IN list <=> x = ANY list

+## Many-to-many <=> one-to-many or many-to-one
+enable/disable unique constraint to one of two foreign keys in junction table.